ringo-framework/ringo/README.rst

 Ringo
 =====
 `Ringo` is a small Python based high level web application framework build with Pyramid .
 It provides basic functionality which is often used in modern web applications.

-Ringo is a small Python based high level web application framework build with Pyramid .
-It provides basic functionality which is often used in modern web applications.
 See the list of features for more details.